Food Distribution Near Me This Week

 • Separate Raw and Cooked Foods: Prevent cross-contamination.

-• Store Food at Proper Temperatures: Refrigerate perishable items promptly.
+• Store Food at Proper Temperatures: Refrigerate perishable items promptly, ideally within two hours of purchase.

 • Check Expiry Dates: Dispose of expired products to avoid foodborne illnesses.